 To prepare for the conference, I worked with Karin Bursa, Vice President of Logility marketing, to complete a survey of 44 Logility clients on the state of talent in the supply chain.
 (I think that the responses from the Logility customers are typical of the industry.)
 In this blog post, I share insights from these two experiences.

 At a high level, supply chain leadership teams are facing a talent shortage.
 It is driven by three forces: baby boomer retirement, growth in emerging economies, and growing recognition of the importance of supply chain as a discipline.
 No one has an answer; but here, I share some insights on the approaches teams are trying.

 Data and Understanding.
 Getting clear on the problem is the first step.
-Despite thirty years of supply chain evolution, as shown in figure 1, executive teams are still struggling to understand supply chain.
+Despite 30 years of supply chain evolution, as shown in Figure 1, executive teams are still struggling to understand supply chain.

 In the last year, the talent gap has become more acute.
 It is a common for executives to look at the situation and question why jobs have been vacant for SO long.
 Many wonder if “ the HR department is doing their job.”
 In short, it is a new era.
 There are new obstacles.
 Closing the gap of understanding by the supply chain executive team is the first place to start.

 Open Jobs.
 Of the 44 respondents, 52% currently have open supply chain planning jobs.
 Business pain is acute in the area of demand planning.
 The average time to fill a job is five months.
 I believe that this is only going to get worse.

 Building retreads –stealing planners from other companies–is not going to be an answer.